McCache/McCache-for-Python/CONTRIBUTING.md

 * Vertical alignment:
   * We believe that vertical align make it easier on the eyes to pick out deltas.
 A multi jagged lines require the eyes and brain to perform a lot of scans and processing creating mental fatigue.

 For this project, do use follow the project precedence.
 We expect you to run your changes through the `ruff` linter before you commit your changes.
+The `ruff` configurations are in the `pyproject.toml` file under the `[tool.ruff]` section.

 ## Entrypoint
 We recommend that you read the script [`start_mccache.py`](https://github.com/McCache/McCache-for-Python/blob/main/tests/unit/start_mccache.py) to see how this library is used.
 This script is used in the test harness to generate random cache activities in all the member in the test cluster.